-One other case is when you have multiple applications and libraries that are build independently from each other (but they can be build in parallel).
+One other case is when you have multiple applications and libraries that are built independently from each other (but can be built in parallel).
 For instance, you have a project tree rooted at A, and another one (which might share some subprojects) rooted at B.

 gprbuild -PA.gpr gprbuild -PB.gpr

-This scenario is particularly useful in environment like VxWork 653 where the applications running in the multiple partitions can be build in parallel through a single gprbuild command.
+This scenario is particularly useful in environments like VxWorks 653 where the applications running in the multiple partitions can be built in parallel through a single `gprbuild' command.
 This also works nicely with Annex E.